dks333/Tiktok-Clone/Documentation/Notes.md

 ### Uploading Video

-Uploading videos by calling `videoRef.putFile(from: videoURL, metadata: nil) ` from Firebase Storage and save video file to Photo Library.
+Upload videos by calling `videoRef.putFile(from: videoURL, metadata: nil) ` from Firebase Storage and save video file to Photo Library.

 ## Profile